NetworkedAssets/gherkin-runner/doc/50_User_Manual/01_User_Manual.md

 ## 1. Dependency

-To start using Gherkin Runner just add following dependency:
+To start using Gherkin Runner add Groovy to your project and following GR dependency:

 Gradle: